 Camps and Conferences

-Flute Week
+Flute Camp

-The UW-Whitewater Flute Week offers young flutists the opportunity to experience an inspiring week of classes, recitals, and ensembles with outstanding faculty and special guest artists.
+The UW-Whitewater Flute Camp offers young flutists the opportunity to experience an inspiring week of classes, recitals, and ensembles with outstanding faculty and special guest artists.
 This camp is available to campers entering grades 7-12 in the fall and incoming college freshmen.

 We do NOT accept walk-up registrations at event check-in.